jessehouwing/azure-pipelines-pre-and-post-tasks/README.md

 ### Pre-job

 The Pre-job tasks can be used to inject a script very early in pipeline.
-Under nopmal circumstances, you'd be required to use a custom task or a decorator to do this.
+Under normal circumstances, you'd be required to use a custom task or a decorator to do this.

  * Change variables that influence behavior of the Checkout task. (e.g. `Build.SyncSources`)
  * Install certificates into the git trusted certificates store